CHRISTMAS APPEAL: Families are at breaking point. Give essential emergency aid to a family this winter.

 • Burns Night is 25 January, as you will most likely already know if you’re reading this in Scotland!
 If you’re based outside Scotland, it may be trickier to source haggis from your local shops, but you could still have a go at learning a ceilidh dance.
 Just look up a tutorial video online, put on some ceilidh music, and have fun dancing and spinning round the house (maybe move the furniture out of the way first for safety though!)

-• You may not be familiar with St Dwynwen’s Day unless you’re one of our Welsh readers, but it’s on 25 January and is often described as the Welsh version of Valentine’s Day.
+• St Dwynwen’s Day is on 25 January and is often described as the Welsh version of Valentine’s Day.
 If you like the principle of celebrating the people you care about, but find 14 February a little too commercialized for your tastes, then this might be the perfect day for you!
 Traditionally, it’s a day to exchange carved wooden spoons, but why not use it as an opportunity to tell someone what you love about them?

 Christmas appeal